Skip to main content

 Hearing Aids Resources & Assistance Information

-Hearing aid dispensers are required to be licensed and provide a 30 business day trial period on hearing aids under the Illinois Hearing Instrument Consumer Protection Act.
-For more information or to file a complaint, contact the Illinois Department of Public Health at 217-524-2396 or 800-547-0466 (TTY).
+For additional information or to file a complaint, please contact the Illinois Department of Public Health at 217-524-2396 or 800-547-0466 (TTY).

 Department of Human Services (DHS)